kyawzinthant-coding/kyawzinthant-coding/README.md

 <h1 align="center">Welcome to my Github! </h1>

 <p align="center">
- Kyaw is fond of working together with like-minded persons through planning and managing to reach common goals.
-Kyaw is  good at communicating with other people, and he also possesses soft leadership and managing skills.
-He is an open-minded and optimistic person who's always looking to help other people.
+👋 Hi, I'm Kyaw – a collaborative and goal-driven individual who enjoys working with like-minded people to achieve shared objectives.
+I'm skilled in communication, soft leadership, and project management, and I value clear planning and teamwork.

+I'm an open-minded and optimistic person, always eager to grow, support others, and contribute to meaningful work.
+Whether it's through coding, organizing, or problem-solving, I'm here to make a positive impact
 </p>

 <p align="center">